dylanreed/dylan.blog/_posts/2007-05-15-why-people-why.markdown

 tags: []
 comments: []
 ---

-<p>Today has been quite frustrating.
+Today has been quite frustrating.
 I have spent most of the day going around doing showings for people who don't show up.
 I assume that most people when they make an appointment plan on going to it.
-That is of course where I go wrong.<br />
+That is of course where I go wrong.
 Over half of my showings today have been no shows.
-This is even after the showees have been called the day before.<br />
+This is even after the showees have been called the day before.
 Two of these showees have called insisting that they where at the property and that I am a liar and wasn't ever at the property. needless to say this makes me very angry.
-I may be a lot of things but I am not a liar very often and I only lie about presents and secret plans.<br />
+I may be a lot of things but I am not a liar very often and I only lie about presents and secret plans.
-So please if you are looking for a new apartment please show up for your appointments.</p>
+So please if you are looking for a new apartment please show up for your appointments.